LAW OF CONTRACT

-- The sale is complete when the auctioneer announces its completion the fall of the hammer or any other customary manner.
+- The sale is complete when the auctioneer announces its completion by the fall of the hammer or by any other customary manner.

 - It is unlawful for the seller to bid on his own behalf or to employ somebody else to bid on his behalf unless otherwise agreed.

-- Sale auction may be subject to a reserved price.
+- Sale by auction may be subject to a reserved price.